GL Assessment: Phonological Assessment Battery

-The eagerly awaited PhAB2 Primary has now been launched.
-It provides a series of ten diagnostic and standardised assessments that can be used to explore phonological awareness in children with reading difficulties.
+The PhAB2 Primary provides a series of ten diagnostic and standardised assessments that can be used to explore phonological awareness in children with reading difficulties.
 Phonological awareness plays a significant role in children’s development of reading and spelling skills.
 This battery can help identify the specific phonological difficulties that some children experience so that appropriate intervention may be provided with processing sounds in spoken language.
 20-30 minutes testing with 10 subtests exploring: Alliteration, Blending, Fluency, Naming Speed, Non-word Reading, Phonological Working Memory, Phoneme Segmentation, Phoneme Deletion, Phoneme Substitution and Rhyme.

-Follow this link for GL Assessment PhAB2 Primary and to buy
+Follow this link for GL Assessment PhAB and PhAB2 Primary and to buy

 What is the GL Assessment PhAB2 Primary?